Best Fleece Jackets of 2025

 • Not as breathable as some

-This dense fleece is super warm, and the hand pockets are soft on the inside and thick on the outside to keep your hands cozy.
+This dense jacket is super warm, and the hand pockets are soft on the inside and thick on the outside to keep your hands cozy.
 We can’t emphasize enough how well the Better Sweater holds up over time – one of our staff has been wearing hers for over a decade, and it’s still going strong!
+During our test in Aspen Snowmass this fall, it was the perfect companion to keep us warm as we peeped high alpine foliage.

-The Better Sweater is hands-down our favorite fleece jacket for casual use, and it’s a phenomenal value for the money since it’ll no-doubt become one of the most-worn pieces of clothing in your closet.
+The Better Sweater is hands-down our favorite fleece jacket for casual use.
+It’s a phenomenal value for the money, and it will undoubtedly become one of your closet’s most worn pieces.
 The Better Sweater is also available as a slightly more affordable Quarter-Zip (men’s / women’s).

 Pros